BethanyJep/global-ai-bootcamp-2025-workshop-models-in-github/docs/02_Text_Generation.md

 ## Next Steps

 Congratulations, you have completed the first part of the lab!
 You have learned how to use prompt engineering to generate text using a language model.
-In the next part of the lab, you will learn how to use the model to generate image assets.
+In the next part of the lab, you will learn how to use the reasoning models for better responses.

-Move to [Image Generation](03_Image_Generation.md) to proceed to the Image Generation section.
+Move to [Reasoning Models](03_Reasoning.md) to proceed to the Reasoning Models section.